blink1073/specifications/source/open-telemetry/open-telemetry.md

 this attribute SHOULD have a low number of distinct values, because tracing backends use it as a dimension for grouping and alerting on failures.

-`error.type` deliberately duplicates the `exception.type` attribute of the exception *event* recorded on the same span (see Exceptions below).
-Tracing backends query and aggregate on span attributes, not on the attributes of events nested within a span, so only `error.type` makes the error class queryable at the span level.
+Tracing backends query and aggregate on span attributes, not on the attributes of events nested within a span.
+`error.type` makes the error class queryable at the span level.
+For a non-server error, it carries the same value as the `exception.type` attribute of the exception *event* recorded on the same span (see Exceptions below).

 ##### Exceptions